-Theodor Herzl, the playwright and literary-critic turned prophet and founder, is the greatest Jew of all.
-Like Bilbo Baggins, the father of modern Zionism had an unexpected journey.
+Theodor Herzl, the playwright, and literary-critic-turned-prophet-and-founder is the greatest Jew of all time.
+Like Bilbo Baggins, the father of modern Zionism had experienced an unexpected journey.
 A bearded Viennese of high culture and fine art, he went through a transformation around 1895 – he decided it was time to recreate the Jewish state.
-With the help of many others, Herzl applied his vast literary skills and his newly-discovered organizational skills, to form a world-wide movement – Zionism.
+With the help of many others, Herzl applied his vast literary skills and his newly-discovered organizational skills, to form a worldwide movement – Zionism.

 The best biography I am familiar one is this, by Amos Elon.

 Herzl’s project was a project of revival.
 Of restoration.
 And this is why his story can teach American conservatives so much.
 We too aspire for a revival.
 For the recreation of our state in the image of her Anglo-Western founding.
 We too begin from a position of a scattered ragtag team of Proud Boys and Young Republicans, Evangelicals and Orthodox Jews, Libertarians and Pro-Lifers.

 Herzl teaches us the dual engine of his success: A high-level political organization, accompanied by local enthusiasm and local initiatives.
 A big dream, an exciting vision, sincerity, and eventually – success.

 Herzl’s story also teaches us that large projects are generational projects.
 Like a starship carrying colonists to a new star system, the fathers may not live to see the success of their sons.
 But in Herzl’s words, “If you will it, it is not a dream.”